Catholic Church and capital punishment: Thomas Aquinas (1225–1274)

 In the Middle Ages, Thomas Aquinas reaffirmed this position.
 The following is a summary of Summa Contra Gentiles, Book 3, Chapter 146 which was written by Aquinas prior to writing the Summa Theologica.
 In it, Thomas Aquinas supports the death penalty.

 For those who have been appropriately appointed, there is no sin in administering punishment.
 For those who refuse to obey God's laws, it is correct for society to rebuke them with civil and criminal sanctions.
 No one sins working for justice, within the law.
 Actions that are necessary to preserve the good of society are not inherently evil.
 The common good of the whole society is greater and better than the good of any particular person.
 "The life of certain pestiferous men is an impediment to the common good which is the concord of human society.
 Therefore, certain men must be removed by death from the society of men."
 This is likened to the physician who must amputate a diseased limb, or a cancer, for the good of the whole person.
 He based this on I Corinthians 5, 6: "You know that a little leaven corrupts the whole lump of dough?" and I Corinthians 5, 13: "Put away the evil one from among yourselves"; Romans 13:4: "[it is said of earthly power that] he bears not the sword in vain: for he is God's minister, an avenger to execute wrath upon him that does evil"; I Peter 2:13–14: "Be subjected therefore to every human creature for God's sake: whether to be on the king as excelling, or to governors as sent by him for the punishment of evildoers and for the praise of good."
 He believed these passages superseded the text of Exodus 20:13: "Thou shall not kill."
 This is mentioned again in Matthew 5:21.
 Also, it is argued that Matthew 13:30: "Suffer both the weeds and the wheat to grow until the harvest."
 The harvest was interpreted as meaning the end of the world.
 This is explained by Matthew 13,38–40.

 Reformation period to modern era (1520–1900)

 Exsurge Domine (1520)

-During the Leipzig Debate prior to his excommunication, then-Catholic priest Martin Luther made commentary against the morality of burning heretics to death.
-His position was given by the 1520 papal bull Exsurge Domine as "[t]hat heretics be burned is against the will of the Spirit"; as such, it was one of the statements specifically in the bull which the pope declared as "condemn[ed], disapprove[ed], and entirely reject[ed] as respectively heretical, or scandalous, or false, or offensive to pious ears, or seductive of simple minds, and in opposition to Catholic truth".
+One of Martin Luther's positions was given by the 1520 papal bull Exsurge Domine as "[t]hat heretics be burned is against the will of the Spirit"; as such, it was one of the statements specifically in the bull which the pope declared as "condemn[ed], disapprove[ed], and entirely reject[ed] as respectively heretical, or scandalous, or false, or offensive to pious ears, or seductive of simple minds, and in opposition to Catholic truth".